 Listening is critical to being an effective consultant.
 Early in my career as a process engineer, I learned to listen—not just to those in charge, but also to those who focus every day on the challenge at hand.
 Time and again, careful listening has allowed me to develop better solutions.

-At Franklin Associates (a division of ERG), she performs and manages LCAs in many different areas, including packaging, computers, insulation, and a broad variety of chemical and consumer products.
-Melissa also manages Franklin Associates’ data within the U.S. LCI Database.
+At Franklin Associates (a division of ERG), she performs and manages LCAs in many different areas, including packaging, computers, construction, and a broad variety of chemical and consumer products.
+Melissa also enjoys creating databases for trade associations that are able to become part of the U.S. LCI Database.
 She has authored and presented many publications providing insight on her projects over the years.

 Melissa holds a B.S. in chemical engineering from the Missouri University of Science and Technology.
 Outside work, she focuses on her children and enjoys teaching Sunday school.